 With many locations around the city, Jack Stack Barbecue is the place for a traditional and exceptional Kansas City BBQ.
 The best thing is that Jack Stack Barbecue believes in making history with hickory.

-They more than succeed with their melt-in-your-mouth barbecue creations served with various sides, including the delicious Cheesy Corn Bake, Fire-Kissed Wings, Southern Jack Sandwich, and the Taste of Kansas City includes spare pork ribs, beef brisket, pulled pork, and fire-kissed wings.
+They more than succeed with their melt-in-your-mouth barbecue creations served with various sides, including the delicious Cheesy Corn Bake, Fire-Kissed Wings, Southern Jack Sandwich, and the Taste of Kansas City, which includes spare pork ribs, beef brisket, pulled pork, and fire-kissed wings.

 5. Howl at the Moon